 You could hear their chemistry, too.
 In late October, the new couple recorded a set for the BBC at London's Paris Theatre.
 They introduced each other's songs, finished each other's choruses, and giggled at each other's jokes.
 When she explained the curious immigrant history of the dulcimer, she said, "It's a truly American folk instrument, right?"
-The Canadian paused, as if awaiting the North Carolina-raised Taylor's seal of approval.
-They played her Carey, then his Carolina In My Mind.
-During that trip, Mitchell and Taylor shared a flat with Asher and his wife, Betsy Doster, complete with a harpsichord and piano.
+The Canadian paused, as if awaiting the North Carolinaraised Taylor's seal of approval.
+They then played Mitchell's Carey and Taylor's Carolina In My Mind.

+During that trip, Mitchell and Taylor shared a flat with Peter Asher and his wife, Betsy Doster, complete with a harpsichord and piano.

 Asher remembers her sitting down to rehearse Blue, an incisive and patient ballad she'd just finished about the pain and perseverance of romance and, really, living.
-It stunned Asher in the same way that hearing I Want To Hold Your Hand for the first time did, back when he and Paul McCartney shared the top floor of his family's London home at 57 Wimpole St.
+It stunned Asher in the same way hearing I Want To Hold Your Hand for the first time did, back when he and Paul McCartney shared the top floor of the Asher family's London home at 57 Wimpole Street.